 “We always talk about culture so we can get ahead of expectations,” he says.
 “When you do something with good intent, people are generally accepting.”

 “Benefits have a lot do with the level of gratitude we end up with,” David adds.
 “The benefits package offered at Watershed compels our team to do their best and add value to the organization.
 Burning the candle on both ends with no break, no benefits, and no joy leads to burnout.
-With paid health, dental, and vision insurance, paid gym memberships, flexible work hours, and more, we feel motivated to work on projects for more extended periods of time.”
+With paid health, dental, and vision insurance, flexible work hours, and more, we feel motivated to work on projects for more extended periods of time.”

 And in general, three big reasons why we've stuck around for so many years are: